-Demonstration of the canine's ability to alert to a target odor(s).

-odor recognition assessment

-A test of the canine's olfactory ability to discriminate and perform its trained final response to target odor(s) in a controlled environment.
+- A test of the canine's olfactory ability to discriminate and perform its trained final response to

+- 245 target odor(s) in a controlled environment.

+- 246 3.53

-off-lead
+- 247 off-lead

-Any work or interactions with the canine where the canine is not attached to a lead.
+- Any work or interactions with the canine where the canine is not attached to a lead.

+- 249 3.54

+- 250 organization

+- 251 An organized body with a particular purpose.

+- 252 NOTE In this document, an organization can consist of a single canine team or any other organization,

+- 253 department, agency, or entity.

+- 254 3.55

-operational assessment
+- 255 operational assessment

-An evaluation conducted (single-blind or double-blind) in an operational environment in which the canine team will be deployed or utilized.
+- 256 An evaluation conducted (single-blind or double-blind) in an operational environment in which the

+- canine team will be deployed or utilized.

+- 258 3.56

-operational proficiency
+- 259 operational proficiency

-A measure of the canine team's capability to perform desired tasks on operational search missions.
+- A measure of the canine team's capability to perform desired tasks on operational search missions.

-NOTE Ways of demonstrating such proficiency include certification, engaging in regular maintenance training, etc.
+- 261 NOTE Ways of demonstrating such proficiency include certification, engaging in regular maintenance

+- training, etc.

+- 263 3.57

-proficiency assessment/testing
+- 264 proficiency assessment/testing

-An evaluation during training; a tool to assess team ability.
+- An evaluation during training; a tool to assess team ability.

-random/randomized
+267 random/randomized